Noptin is fully compatible with the latest version of Polylang allowing you to run a multilingual newsletter.

 Translate post digests

-Remember to send yourself a test email and ensure that the correct posts have been set.
+Remember to send yourself a test email and ensure it includes the correct posts.

 Translate new post notifications

-If you’re using the Ultimate Add-ons Pack, you can limit post notifications by language as shown below.
+You can use conditional logic limit post notifications by Polylang language as shown below.

 This way, you can create separate notifications for each language on your site and set them to send based on the subscriber’s preferred language.